t0rete00/Markdownsivusto/nettisivut.md

         - Florida
     - USA again in 2008 December
         - New York (_a week in NYC before Christmas_)
-    - Germany
+    - Germany (_one week traveling around with au pair friends from USA_)
         - Munich
         - Nuremberg
         - Frankfurt
         - Berlin
-    - UAE
+    - UAE (_visiting the one au pair friend who wasn't able to attend trip to Germany_)
         - Dubai
-    - Egypt
+    - Egypt (_in total of 5 months traveling around with rugsag in several trips_)
         - Alexandria
         - Cairo
         - Sharm el Sheikh